FINE ART PHOTOGRAPHER

 Since college, I have continued to use my technical knowledge in many other areas.
 I have been drawn to and studied much of the math and science behind photography.
 I use this knowledge for accuracy in my lighting, distances from my subjects with the different focal lengths and lenses, and controlling my camera settings.
 I also use it during my post-processing.
 But ironically, the technical aspects are not what initially drew me to photography.

 Me as a child.
 Photo taken by my Uncle Newell Walther.

-Me with family we helped in Mendoza, Argentina
+Me with a family we helped in Mendoza, Argentina

-The joys of my life: My handsome husband and 4 beautiful boys.
+The joys of my life: My handsome husband, 4 boys, and baby girl.

 INSPIRATION FOR STARTING PHOTOGRAPHY

 Although I grew up using a camera, I really didn't know anything about photography.
 It wasn't until a few years ago, I read a book by Richard G. Scott titled, "21 Principles."
 There was a chapter where he encouraged his readers to try something new, something that inspired the artistic mind... pottery, writing, photography, etc. As soon as I read that, I immediately felt inspired to pursue photography.
 After a little convincing, my husband and I bought our first DSLR.
 I still own that camera and I still use it as my primary portrait camera.
 But I quickly realized it was not the fancy camera that took such beautiful photos, it was the photographer.
 Technically, photos are not captured, they are created.
 Cameras are not advanced enough to read all the light and color like our eyes can.
 Nor will they tell you what you should capture to make a great composition and an inspired photo.
 So you have to supplement your camera equipment with great lighting setups, composition techniques, post-processing skills, and most importantly, knowing who you are photographing.
 What once was done in a darkroom is now done on computer software like Adobe's Lightroom.
 So I have also become well versed in post-processing skills for digital photography.